-Under Phase II of the Cartesian Financing Package, which is related to the development of the Mt Carrington project, in exchange for \$US19,000,000 it is intended that White Rock will deliver to CRH a gold stream of 20% of gold equivalent (cash, gold or gold credits, to be chosen at CRH's election) produced at the Mt Carrington Project over a period of 84 months, subject to minimum delivery requirement of 40,000 ounces of gold equivalent.
+Under Phase II of the Cartesian Financing Package, in exchange for US \$19,000,000 it is intended that White Rock will deliver to Cartesian Royalty Holdings ("CRH") a gold stream of 20% of gold equivalent (cash, gold or gold credits, to be chosen at CRH's election) produced at the Mt Carrington Project over a period of 84 months, subject to a minimum delivery requirement of 40,000 ounces of gold equivalent.
 It is anticipated that the minimum delivery requirement may be adjusted on a pro-rata basis depending on whether a higher or lower stream investment is required pursuant to the definitive feasibility study.